 Every child is of equal importance and unique in their own way.
 All teachers at Burley Oaks are teachers of SEND who successfully provide for the diverse needs of pupils through good differentiated teaching.
 Children may require ‘additional ‘ or ‘different’ provision and the quality of their provision is relevant and matched to their individual needs.

 At different times children may require different levels of support.
-We aim:
+We aim to:

-- To facilitate early identification, assessment and provision for all pupils with special educational needs
+- facilitate early identification, assessment and provision for all pupils with special educational needs

-- To ensure that professionals and parents are encouraged to work in partnership.
+- ensure that professionals and parents are encouraged to work in partnership.

-Mrs Isaac has responsiblity for leading and managing the Special Educational Needs provision in school.
-Please click here for more information about her role.
-Please click here to read Mrs Isaac's termly newsletter.
+Mrs Learmonth (email@example.com) has responsibility for leading and managing the SEND provision in school.
+For more information about the role, please click here.

-The processes and procedures for supporting children with SEN were revised under the Children and Families Act 2014 and with it, a new SEN Code of Practice (2014).
-A guide for parents has been published please click here to view this.
+The processes and procedures for supporting children with SEN are outlined in a guide for parents.
+Please click here to view this.

 The Local Authority must publish a 'Local Offer' which provides clear, comprehensive and accessible information about the support and opportunities that are available to children with SEN and their parents.
-Burley oaks have also completed a 'school offer' Please click here for more information.
+They also have a website to provide further information.

-We encourage any parent who has questions or concerns regarding their child to contact Mrs Isaac or the class teacher.
+We encourage any parent with a question or concern regarding their child to contact Mrs Learmonth (SENDCo) or the class teacher.